Funding at UC Davis BAE

 Note: The paycheck is only available to “view” in UCPath a few days before payday.
 Check the “Processing Schedule” calendar from the above website for the “Pay statements on UC Path” date if you are really interested.

-SPECIFIC TO READERSHIP: you MUST fill out and submit a timesheet, OR YOU WILL NOT BE PAID.
+Specific to Readership: you must fill out and submit a timesheet or you will not be paid.
 Readers are paid based on the number of hours submitted.
 For a 25% appointment, the department expects you to have a timesheet of about 10 hours per week (120 hours total).
 We ask that you manage your actual work time understanding there will be ebbs and flows in the quarter; the Graduate Program Coordinator will send out more guidance to readers at the beginning of each quarter.
 This is because your supervisor approving your timesheet is not the faculty member for the course you are working for, and we plan your funding based on the salary of a 120 hour/quarter position.

-FellowshipsStipends for internal fellowships are entered in the Banner Student Information System and routed through Student Accounting.
-The disbursement calendar can be found here (second half of the page).
+Stipends for internal fellowships are entered in the Banner Student Information System and routed through Student Accounting.
+View the stipends disbursement calendar.

-Note: after stipends have been entered, the stipend amounts, and refunds as they post, can be viewed in MyBill.
+Note: after stipends have been entered, the stipend amounts and refunds as they post can be viewed in MyBill.

 Other Important Funding Information and Terms

-- You may get reminders about paying you fees early every quarter - most "fee payment deadlines" are Undergraduate deadlines.
-Be sure to pay attention to when the Graduate Student Final Fee Payment Deadline is each quarter - you will find those dates on the Graduate Studies Academic Calendar.
+• You may get reminders about paying you fees early every quarter.
+Most "fee payment deadlines" are Undergraduate deadlines.
+Be sure to pay attention to when the Graduate Student Final Fee Payment Deadline is each quarter.
+You will find those dates on the Graduate Studies Academic Calendar

 - Medical, dental, or other health emergencies